 When it comes to any lawsuit, the party with the most evidence to support their claim has the power.
 Any evidence showing who was at fault can be helpful in a lawsuit.
 However, many drivers are uncertain as to whether you can use certain types of evidence in a personal injury lawsuit.
-BJE Law is here to answer your questions about dashcam footage and its utility in auto accident cases.
+Esposito Law Firm is here to answer your questions about dashcam footage and its utility in auto accident cases.

 Video evidence can be used heavily in favor of either party in an auto accident case, since they generally show what happened before, during, and after an accident.
 This information can often prove very useful in an auto accident case.
 Video evidence is much stronger than eyewitness testimony, and could be the difference between a dismissal and a big payout in court.